cyruscyliu/firmguide/README.md

 entering the user mode and getting the shell.
 Let's start and enjoy our trip.

 ###### who will need the Salamander
-+ who want to get a shell of a linux based firmware
++ who want to get a shell of a linux based firmware but has no hardware emulation
-+ who would like to learn how to add a new machine to QEMU
++ who would like to learn how to add a new machine to QEMU but has no time to dig into the QEMU
 + who would like to dynamically analysis a linux based firmware
 + who are interested re-hosting and emulation